qmk/qmk_firmware/docs/feature_programmable_button.md

 ### `void programmable_button_add(uint8_t index)` :id=api-programmable-button-add

-Add a button press to the report.
+Set the state of a button.

 #### Arguments :id=api-programmable-button-add-arguments

  - `uint8_t index`
-   The index of the button to add, from 0 to 31.
+   The index of the button to press, from 0 to 31.

 ---

 ### `void programmable_button_remove(uint8_t index)` :id=api-programmable-button-remove

-Remove a button press from the report.
+Reset the state of a button.

 #### Arguments :id=api-programmable-button-remove-arguments

  - `uint8_t index`
-   The index of the button to remove, from 0 to 31.
+   The index of the button to release, from 0 to 31.

 ---

 ### `void programmable_button_register(uint8_t index)` :id=api-programmable-button-register

-Add a button press to the report, and flush it.
+Set the state of a button, and flush the report.

 #### Arguments :id=api-programmable-button-register-arguments

  - `uint8_t index`
-   The index of the button to add, from 0 to 31.
+   The index of the button to press, from 0 to 31.

 ---

 ### `void programmable_button_unregister(uint8_t index)` :id=api-programmable-button-unregister

-Remove a button press from the report, and flush it.
+Reset the state of a button, and flush the report.

 #### Arguments :id=api-programmable-button-unregister-arguments

  - `uint8_t index`
-   The index of the button to remove, from 0 to 31.
+   The index of the button to release, from 0 to 31.

 ---

 ### `bool programmable_button_is_on(uint8_t index)` :id=api-programmable-button-is-on

-Get the state of a programmable button.
+Get the state of a button.

 #### Arguments :id=api-programmable-button-is-on-arguments